 What I can reveal is that there is no shortage of penetration in the film.
 Bullets penetrating every part of the body.
 Yet no penises.
 There are so many murders entirely preposterous in their nature that you’ll be grateful this is just a film.
 A story so absurd it could never be real.
 Except it is.
 Carlitos Robledo Puch did exist.
 In fact, he’s still alive and in prison.
 He’s best known as “The Black Angel” or “The Death Angel” of Argentina, and one of the country’s most prolific and certainly the most deviant and infamous serial killer.
 Carlitos is the real-life Argentinean Marilyn Manson: glamorous like Marilyn Monroe (he likes wearing earrings and being compared to her) and murderous Like Charles Manson.

 Despite borrowing a lot from Lynch and Almodovar, this is an surprisingly innovative film with an identity entirely of its own.
 The soundtrack blends Argentinian/Spanish rock, pop and chanson.
 And everything feels very South American.

-The Angel premiered at the 71 Cannes International Film Festival, when this piece was originally written.
+The Angel premiered at the 71 Cannes International Film Festival (in 2018), when this piece was originally written.
 It was part of the Un Certain Regard section, and so it did not vie for the event’s top prize the Palme d’Or – which is regrettable.
-It premieres in the UK a part of the BFI London Film Festival October 10th-21st.
+It premiered in the UK a part of the BFI London Film Festival October 10th-21st.
 It’s out on Amazon Prime in October 2020.